cisagov/ScubaGear/baselines/aad.md

 3. Select the **Global administrator role.**

 4. Under **Manage**, select **Assignments.** If you have Azure AD PIM, repeat the steps below for both the **Eligible** and the **Active** assignments.
 If a group is listed, you will need to determine the members of the group and perform the steps for each group member.
+If a group is enrolled in PIM for Groups, determine the members of the group from the PIM for Groups portal page and ensure to repeat the steps below for both the **Eligible** and the **Active** assignments.

 5. For each highly privileged user, execute the Powershell code below but replace the `username@somedomain.com` with the principal name of the user who is specific to your environment.
 You can get the data value from the **Principal name** field displayed in the Azure AD portal.